Preface to Lyrical Ballads Summary

 • The Poet’s Bond with Nature

 Wordsworth considers the poet’s bond with nature a primary source of inspiration.
 The awe-inspiring beauty and subtleties of nature stir deep emotions, which inspire the poet’s verses.
-Through this connection with nature, the poet gains insights into the human condition and the everlasting truths of life.

 5- Emotions and Truth